 |17 to 20||Reach||54%-66%|

 |Less than 17||Low||<54%|

-You will need above average high school grades to get into Washington State University.
+Applicants require above average high school grades to get into Washington State.
 The average high school GPA of the admitted freshman class at Washington State University was 3.3 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #12 in Washington for highest average GPA.
 If your high school grades are above the average 3.3 GPA, you have a very good chance of being admitted as Washington State accepts 77% of all applicants.